serkanyazicioglu/EntityFrameworkCoreRepository/README.md

     }
 ```

-Then in your code just initalize a new instance of your class and call appropriate methods for your needs.
+Then in your code just initialize a new instance of your class and call appropriate methods for your needs.

 ```
 //Create new record